Kitchen Tip: How to Open a Jar with a Tight Lid

 First I tried one of those rubber grippers.
 That didn’t work.
 The lid didn’t even budge.
 I was starting to get a little irritated and my hand had a huge cramp in it.
 I put the jar down and walked away for a while.
 It was the tightest lid I had ever encountered.
 All the trying had left deep marks from the lid in my hand.

 Then I remembered a few tricks for opening jars with too tight lids that I learned years ago.
-I had completely forgotten since I can almost always open the jar, or have Eric there to do it for me.
+I had completely forgotten since I can almost always open the jar.

 Kitchen Tip: 5 Ways to Open a Jar with a Tight Lid